 Leading the pack, Delaware adopted its Interactive Fantasy Sports Contest Regulations in late 2017 alongside a full overhaul of its unclaimed property laws.
 The regulation sits under the Department of Safety and Homeland Security in the Division of Gaming Enforcement, but it does have unclaimed property implications.
 The regulations are a consequence of the Delaware Interactive Fantasy Contests Act.
 As you may assume, they are specific to the online fantasy sports industry and were put in place to, “safeguard the integrity of the games and participants to ensure accountability and the public trust”.
 In section 20.1 the law states, “Subject to the provisions of 12 Del.C. §1130, et seq., if the funds in an Authorized Player's Account remain unclaimed for five years after the balances are payable or deliverable to the Authorized Player, Registrant shall presume the account to be abandoned.”
 This is a direct reference to Delaware’s unclaimed property law.

-In Oregon, effective April 14, 2020, Sports Betting Operations must consider patron accounts to be dormant if the patron has not logged into the account for at least 3 years.
+In Colorado, effective April 14, 2020, Sports Betting Operations must consider patron accounts to be dormant if the patron has not logged into the account for at least 3 years.
 Dormant accounts will be closed and unclaimed funds are to be reported and remitted in accordance with the unclaimed property laws.
 At least 60 days prior to reporting the funds, notice must be provided to the patron’s last known physical or email and address and due diligence conducted to locate the patron.

 In West Virginia, per emergency rules effective May 15, 2020, an interactive gaming account is considered dormant if there is no patron-initiated activity for 16 months.
 The interactive gaming operator or service provider must comply with the unclaimed property law in the closing and refunding of the account balance.